Evaldas22/Analog-Clock/README.md

-Analog Clock
+# Analog Clock

 This is a little fun project to play around with CSS and it's animations.
+It recreates an anolog clock that starts from 00:00:00.

+The time on this clock is running 8 times faster than normal to not get bored looking at it.
+This can be adjusted in the ```styles/style.css``` file